awsdocs/amazon-elasticache-docs/doc_source/redis/Clusters.ViewDetails.md

    1. Choose the cluster's name\.

-   1. Choose the **Nodes** tab\.
+   1. Choose the **Shards and nodes** tab\.
 Doing this displays details about each node, including the node's endpoint which you need to use to read from the cluster\.

-   1. To view metrics on one or more nodes, select the box to the left of the node ID, then choose the time range for the metrics from the **Time range** list\.
-If you choose multiple nodes, you can see overlay graphs\.
-![\[Image: Metrics over the last hour for two Redis nodes\]](http://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/images/ElastiCache-Redis-Metrics.png)

-      Metrics over the last hour for two Redis nodes
+1. To view metrics, choose the **Metrics** tab, which displays the relevant metrics for all nodes in the cluster\.
+For more information, see [Monitoring use with CloudWatch Metrics](CacheMetrics.md)

+1. To view logs, choose the **Logs** tab, which indicates if the cluster is using Slow logs or Engine logs and provides relevant details\.
+For more information, see [Log delivery](Log_Delivery.md)\.

+1. Choose the **Network and security** tab to view details on the cluster's network connectivity and subnet group configuration\.
+For more information, see [Subnets and subnet groups](SubnetGroups.md)\.

+1. Choose the **Maintenance** tab to view details on the cluster's maintenance settings\.
+For more information, see [Managing maintenance](maintenance-window.md)\.

+1. Choose the **Service updates** tab to view details on any available service updates along with their recommended apply\-by date\.
+For more information, see [Service updates in ElastiCache for Redis](Self-Service-Updates.md)\.

+1. Choose the **Tags** tab to view details on any tags applied to cluster resources\.
+For more information, see [Tagging your ElastiCache resources](Tagging-Resources.md)\.

 ## Viewing details for a Redis \(Cluster Mode Enabled\) cluster \(Console\)<a name="Clusters.ViewDetails.CON.RedisCluster"></a>